BananenLurker/codingMoment/CS_23_24/webtech/HW3/README.txt

 			team-images/ (images for about page)
 			[svgs, gifs, images used in other places than catalogue or about]

 <!-- USERNAMES AND PASSWORDS -->
+NOTE: some of these users were created before username and password restrictions were installed, thus they might not follow the restrictions that are imposed upon newly registred users.

 user0 (has a lot of reservations){
 	hansjeP
 	notpassword1